 - Medical examiner's certificate (or a DOT medical card)

 In addition to these documents, you’ll need to pass the Hazardous Materials Endorsement Knowledge Test, a vision screening test and a criminal background check through TSA.

-Also, the application fee is in the $80-110 range.
-Depending on your state, you may also have to pay any applicable test and endorsement fees.
+Also, the application fee is in the $80-110 range, and depending on your state, you may also have to pay any applicable test and endorsement fees.

 The Approval Process

-After you’ve submitted the application and completed the necessary tests, TSA will notify by mail whether you pass or fail the background check.
+After you’ve submitted the application and completed the necessary tests, TSA will notify by mail if you've passed or failed the background check.
 If you’re approved, you’ll likely start working towards your tanker endorsement.

 Not passing the background check, does not mean that someone will revoke your CDL.
-You can still work as a commercial truck driver, but you won’t be able to transport HAZMAT materials.
+In that case, you can still work as a commercial truck driver, but you won’t be able to transport HAZMAT materials.
 If you believe there was a mistake, you have the option to file an appeal within 60 days of TSA’s ruling.